pymupdf/PyMuPDF/docs/pymupdf4llm/index.rst

 .. note::

-   If you want to use an OCR engine other than Tesseract, see :ref:`OCR Adaptors <ocr-adaptors>` for details on how to plug in your own OCR function.
+   If you want to use an OCR engine other than Tesseract, see :ref:`OCR Engines <ocr-engines>` for details.

 Hybrid OCR strategy